Lithium (Nirvana song): Nevermind

 "Lithium" was re-recorded by Vig in May 1991 at Sound City Studios in Van Nuys, California, during the sessions for what became Nirvana's second album and major-label debut, Nevermind.
 Preliminary attempts at recording the song's instruments were unsuccessful, in part because the band was having a difficult time maintaining a steady tempo, and kept speeding up.
 After one failed take, the band abandoned the song as a "frustrated" Cobain began playing the song, "Endless, Nameless" instead.
 This version of "Endless, Nameless" was released as the album's hidden track.
-The band's timing problems were immediately solved when their new drummer, Dave Grohl, took Vig's advice to play with a metronome.
-Vig also advised Grohl to use simpler fills and patterns for the song than he had initially attempted.
+The band's timing problems were immediately solved when their new drummer, Dave Grohl, took Vig's advice to play with a metronome; it was the only track from the album to be recorded to a click track.

 The song's quiet verses and loud choruses dynamic also presented a challenge for Vig, who said that "getting the verses to sound relaxed and the chorus to sound as intense as possible, and make the transitions feel natural and effortless, was a hard one to do."
-As Vig recalled, "Kurt wanted to be able to play the guitar very ... not methodical-it needed to have this space."
+As Vig recalled, "Kurt wanted to be able to play the guitar very ... not methodical—it needed to have this space."
 The dark sound of the distorted guitar was achieved by using a Big Muff fuzzbox played through a Fender Bassman bass amplifier, recorded with what Vig believes was an U47 microphone that he usually used to record bass guitar.
 The vocals for the song's verses were recorded in two takes, with the second take being used as the master vocal track, although Vig used the second line of the second verse from take one.
 The chorus vocals were quickly recorded and double-tracked after.